-In my cabinet-making class we got a letter grade off for every 1/64-inch off we were on our year-end project.
+In my cabinet-making class, we got a letter grade off for every 1/64-inch off we were on our year-end project.
 If I want that kind of accuracy on full sheets, I am going to use a track saw.
-Once I get the sheet broken down into smaller parts, then I will switch from the track saw to a table saw.
-Track saws are great for large sheet goods, but they are slower to use.
-Once the sheet gets smaller than 4-feet by 4-feet, I will exclusively use my table saw.
+Once I break the sheet down into smaller parts, then I switch from the track saw to a table saw.
+Track saws are great for large sheet goods, but they cut more slowly overall.
+Once the sheet gets smaller than 4 feet by 4 feet, I will exclusively use my table saw.
 Finally, nothing beats a table saw when it comes to repeatable cuts.

-How to Use a Table Saw – Dado and Rabbet Joints
+How to Use a Table Saw for Dado and Rabbet Joints

 You can make a multitude of joints with a table saw.
 None is more ubiquitous than the dado and the rabbet.
 While you can make these on the router table, they are far slower and require multiple passes.
 They also wear out your router bits much faster than a dado blade.

-Dados and rabbets on the table saw are both made using a dado set.
-The main type is a stacked dado set which consists of two sawblades on the end and a stack of chipping blades that get sandwiched in the middle.
-By varying the number of blades along with some brass shims between them, any thickness can be achieved.
+You make both dados and rabbets on the table saw using a dado set.
+A stacked dado set consists of two sawblades on the end with more than one chipping blade sandwiched in the middle.
+By varying the number of blades along with some brass shims between them, you can achieve various thicknesses.
 If you use a Sawstop table saw, you need a different brake cartridge when using dado sets.
 You also cannot use a blade guard or riving knife with a dado set.